 One of the most popular things to do in Stockholm, at least for fans of Larsson’s books, is to follow the trail from his Millennium series.
 There is even a map with all the pertinent locations on his official website.

 The photo below, for example, is one I took of the Mikael Blomkvist home, at Bellmansgatan 1.
 Nobody knows why Larsson chose to let Blomkvist live in this particular building.
 A family named Blomkvist lives in one of the apartments, but they didn’t know Larsson.
 Overlooking the Saltsjon bay and Stockholm’s medieval old town, the building offers some impressive views and is a quiet charming street, with its second-level walkways.

 Seeing the Changing of the Guards at the Royal Palace

 Some people might think this is cheesy, some people not.
 All I would say is that it’s definitely a very touristy thing to do.

-I will say that Stockholm’s changing of the guard was a bit different, as it includes a horseback orchestra which performs several numbers.
-It’s a grand show that lasts for quite a while.
+I will say that Stockholm’s changing of the guard was a bit different, as it includes a horseback orchestra that performs several numbers.
+It’s a grand show that lasts for a while.
 A bit of a musical performance as well as the royal pomp.
 Well worth it.

 Having Drinks at the Ice Bar

 I’ve always wanted to go to an ice hotel or ice bar, ever since I heard about the first one many years ago.
-In Stockholm, I finally did!
+In Stockholm, I finally did it!